SSE broadband - the Broadband Genie review

 Our SSE broadband rating: 4 / 5

 While it’s not the very cheapest provider out there, SSE broadband is good value for money when you consider the overall package.
-Its monthly prices are reasonable, there are no upfront fees, and it includes a couple of useful extras.
+Its monthly prices are reasonable, and it includes a couple of useful extras.
 It’s particularly reassuring to know that you have 60 days to cancel for free if you’re unhappy.

 But it’s a pity that SSE has stopped offering the short term rolling monthly deals which were available until recently, as these types of packages are becoming increasingly hard to find.
 And the bundled router — while perfectly functional — is lacking some of the useful features you can find on more modern hardware.
 You should also be aware that SSE utilises traffic management to slow down certain activities.
 This won't be a problem for everyone but if it is going to affect you there are plenty of providers which offer completely unrestricted access.

 SSE broadband is a good choice if you’re simply after decent broadband on a budget.
 But if you would benefit from the extra features (such as TV bundles) available with some other ISPs then you might find its range a little too limited.